jbannon/stunning-disco/README.md

 Generally speaking, exact community detection is **impossible** (NP-Hard).
 There are, however, many many heuristic algorithms that can work.
-This repository looks at three such algorithms:
+This repository only looks at two and recommends only using one of them - the Louvain method.